Wumpf/blub/README.md

 ### Build & Run

+Requires git-lfs (for large textures & meshes).

 `cargo run`
+Note that there are a few extra dependencies due to the `shaderc`, if your build fails check shaderc-rs' [build instructions](https://github.com/google/shaderc-rs#building-from-source).
-Should work on Linux/Mac/Windows.
-(I'm developing on Windows, so things might break at random for the others) Doing release mode (`cargo run --release`) gives quite a performance boost since I have shader optimizations turned off in non-optimized builds.
+Should work on Linux/Windows - I'm developing on Windows, so things might break at random for the others.
+**Mac is not working right now #26**.

+Doing release mode (`cargo run --release`) can be significantly faster.

 ### Shaders